 In order to contain the outbreak and protect people with compromised immunities, it is critical to stay home if you are feeling sick.
 Most workers in Massachusetts have the right to earn and use up to 40 hours of job-protected sick time per year.
 Under state laws, workers must earn at least one hour of earned sick leave for every 30 hours worked.
 More details about the earned sick time law can be found here.
 If you think your employer is violating the earned sick time law, call the AG’s Fair Labor Division at 617-727-3465 or file a complaint online.
 For more information on what leave and benefit options you may have available if you need to quarantine, please visit this page on the Rights For Quarantined Essential Workers.

-If you would like to report an unsafe working condition related to COVID-19, such as a lack of social distancing, personal protective equipment (PPE), hygiene protocols or cleaning and disinfection, please file a COVID Complaint with the Department of Labor Standards.
+If you would like to report an unsafe working condition related to COVID-19, you may report your concern to the Occupational Safety and Health Administration (OSHA) at: 1-800-321-6742.
+Massachusetts state and municipal employees can file a workplace safety or health complaint with the Department of Labor Standards (DLS).
+DLS can be reached at 508-616-0461, option 1; or email@example.com.
 Your employer cannot retaliate against you for making a complaint about an unsafe working condition.

 Additional Resources for Your rights as an employee

 Here are some resources about the earned sick time law in Massachusetts.